The Law of Thirds

 Create a life philosophy or mantra and practice this until you feel yourself get better three times.
 Why three times?
 It’s the magic of the number three again.
 If you feel better only once, it may seem like pure chance.
 If you feel better twice, it seems like a coincidence.
 But if you feel better three times, it’s a pattern.
 Like math: it takes two dots to make a line and a third to prove it.

 *In statistical modeling, a regression analysis is used to determine whether one variable relates to another variable.
 The measure of variance, or how well the data fits the predicted model, is the coefficient of determination, called r-squared.
-In our example of social sciences, our expected r-squared can never be better than 0.3, but scholars differ in their opinions.
+In our example of social sciences, our expected r-squared can never be better than 0.3, but some scholars do differ slightly in their estimates, mostly due to what is being measured.